 ELISE CAPRON is an acquiring agent at the Sandra Dijkstra Literary Agency.
-She also manages the Dijkstra Agency office and works closely with Sandra Dijkstra.
-She is most interested in serious, character-driven literary fiction and well-written narrative nonfiction (particularly serious history with a good story).
+She also manages the SDLA office and works closely with Sandra Dijkstra on author development and management.
+She is most interested in serious, character-driven literary fiction and well-written narrative non-fiction (particularly serious history with a good story).

 A graduate of Emerson College, Elise holds a BFA in Writing, Literature and Publishing, and served on the editorial staff of the Emerson Review for several years.
 She interned at Harcourt and the Dijkstra Agency before joining the agency full-time in late 2003.

 Elise is interested in fiction that has unforgettable writing, a terrific narrative voice/tone, and memorable characters.
 She loves novels with an unusual or eccentric edge and is drawn to stories she has never heard before.
 She aims to work with writers who are getting their work published regularly in magazines and who have a realistic sense of the market and their audience.
 Some of Elise's recent and soon-to-be-published fiction titles include Tiphanie Yanique's Land of Love and Drowning (Riverhead) and How to Escape from a Leper Colony (Graywolf); Courtney Brkic's The First Rule of Swimming (Little, Brown); Rachel Toor's On The Road to Find Out (FSG); Jonathon Keats' The Book of the Unknown (Random House); Rikki Ducornet's Netsuke (Coffee House Press); Maureen McHugh's After the Apocalypse (Small Beer Press), which was picked as a "Top 10 Best of the Year" by Publishers Weekly; Ali Liebegott's The IHOP Papers (Carroll & Graf); Peter Plate's Soon the Rest Will Fall (Seven Stories Press); and more.